 Coach Anders began his career in Kalispell Montana where he coached his alma mater for one year in 1994.
 After taking a leave to work for 3M, Jake began coaching again for Dave Gasser at Lakeridge High School in 1997 through 98.
 He took over the Lake Oswego Program in the summer of 1998.
-Under Coach Anders the Lakers have been to the state playoffs 14 times, culminating in 2004 with the school's first league title in 38 years and the first State Championship in the school's history.
+Under Coach Anders the Lakers have been to the state playoffs all but 2 years of his career, culminating in 2004 with the school's first league title in 38 years and the first State Championship in the school's history.
 Under Coach Anders the Lakers have won 9 Three Rivers League Championships, 5 Quarter Finals, 2 Semi-Finals, 1 State Championship (2004).
 Since 1951 when the LOHS opened, no other coach in the in the history of LOHS Baseball has won a playoff game.
 Coach Anders has been the Three Rivers League Coach of the Year in 2004, 2007, 2009, 2010, 2012, 2016 and the State of Oregon Coach of the Year in 2004.
-His career record in Oregon is 373-207-1.
-He is currently an executive board member on the Oregon High School Baseball Coaches Association, Oregon Baseball Coaches Hall of Fame, NW Prep Baseball Association and the coordinator for the 5A/6A Oregon All-Star Series,
+His career record in Oregon is 382-216-1.
+He is currently an executive board member on the Oregon High School Baseball Coaches Association, Oregon Baseball Coaches Hall of Fame, NW Prep Baseball Association, Oregon Athletics Coaches Association and the head coordinator for the 5A/6A Oregon All-Star Series,

 Integrating intensity, hard work, and love for the game and kids, is what Coach Anders has used to build a program that the kids are invested in.
 "Passion, Commitment, and Excellence" is key phrase for life with Coach Anders and his program as he tries to instill that positive attitude and work ethic in his players.
 "We want our kids to take ownership in the program and the life lessons it teaches".
 These are the philosophies that run the program and Coach Anders hopes that they will be able to take their experiences and apply them to their own lives long after they are done playing Laker Baseball.